 Nature recently highlighted exciting technologies to watch in 2019 -- a list that includes higher-resolution imaging, DNA editing and engineering tools, cellular structure analysis techniques, and other predictions.

-On the cusp of the 2019 SLAS meeting, it’s prudent to take a look at a few technologies helping to shape the research landscape and to inspire future developments in lab automation and screening.
+Here we take a look at a few technologies helping to shape the research landscape and to inspire future developments in lab automation and screening.

 SLAS 2019 - exhibiting companies and products